We GLEAN (to) GLOM (to) GROK EQUUS CABALLUS

 Here you saw the 'Points on a Horse' picture.

-Did you see also the 'See Also' links?
-Ya gotta see 'em both.
+- Did you see also the 'See Also' links?
+Ya gotta see 'em

 ---- Equine Conformation